trading-education | 30-12-25

 This article explains how futures prop firm profit splits work, why they are often misunderstood, and what traders should evaluate beyond the headline numbers.
 The goal is education, not comparison shopping—understanding the mechanics is what prevents surprises later.

-Understanding Futures Prop Firm Profit Splits
+How Do Futures Prop Firm Profit Splits Work in 2026?

 A profit split defines how trading profits are divided between the trader and the prop firm once a withdrawal is approved.
 In the 2024–2025 landscape, most futures prop firms follow a similar structure: traders keep 100% of initial profits up to a set threshold, followed by an ongoing percentage split.